mrsuhas08/spi/README.md

        cs is Master's output and Slave input, sclk is Master generated clock to Slave input clock. sdio is inout port in both Master and Slave.
-Note:-This code is not working properly i am working on it.
+Note:- 1.
+This code is working but not properly, i am working on it.